-From Midnight 27th March – everyone who self-refers to Camden and Islington iCope (or is referred into the service) will receive a brief phone call offering practical and emotional support suggestions.
+Everyone who self-refers to Camden and Islington iCope (or is referred into the service) will either receive a brief phone call offering practical and emotional support suggestions, or rapid access to an assessment that covers these areas.
 To self refer please click here

 Anxiety and distress are a normal reaction to the current pandemic.
 A lot of things currently feel uncertain and we have never faced this specific health threat before.
 You may have had to change your routine, been asked to work from home or practice social-distancing with friends and family – all of these things may be having a big impact on well-being.